chenglinli/chemical_mutagenesis/README.md

 Similarly, you can apply the `indel.R` to filter and annotate the `example_indel.vcf`.
 The `example_indel.vcf` contains 90 indels but only 2 of them pass the filters.
 No variant with multiple alternative alleles are found.
 The results can be found in the folder `example_indel.vcf_5`.

-* In variant_filtered.txt, those colunms mean:
+* In variant_filtered.txt, description of the columns can be found in the following table.
+The symbol **NA** means not available.

 **Column name** | **Description**
 --- | ---